 Your task is to model the FPU controller in Promela.
 As a starting point, use the partial Promela model given at the end of this exercise sheet.
-Return the finished Promela model as your answer.
+(Also available on the course homepage.)
+Return your Promela model as your answer.
 (5 p.)

-2. Modify your Promela model to contain assertions which trigger if more than one core is using the same FPU at the same time.

-Return a modified Promela model together with a log of a verification run showing that a model with four cores and two floating point units satisfies the safety property.
-(1 p.)

-3. Does your FPU controller guarantee progress of each core in the sense that if core(i) has sent the (req_fpu,any) message to the FPU controller, then the FPU controller will also eventually grant some FPU to core(i) by sending it a message of the form (grant_fpu,j) for some $0 \le j \le M-1$?
+- 2. Modify your Promela model to contain assertions which triggers if more than one core is using the same FPU at the same time. - Return a modified Promela model together with a log of a verification run showing that a model with four cores and two floating point units satisfies this safety property.
+(1 p.) - 3.
+Does your FPU controller guarantee progress of each core in the sense that if core(i) has sent the (req_fpu,any) message to the FPU controller, then the FPU controller will also eventually grant some FPU to core(i) by sending it a message of the form $(grant_fpu,j)$ for some $0 \le j \le M-1$?
 If not, modify your Promela model to guarantee this property and return it as your answer together with a verification log showing that the assertions you added in question 2 remain valid (for the same number of cores and FPUs).
-To simplify the task, you may assume that every core that is granted access to an FPU j will eventually send the corresponding (free_fpu,j) message back to the controller.
+To simplify the task, you may assume that every core that is granted access to an FPU j will eventually send the corresponding $(free_fpu,j)$ message back to the FPU controller.

-In all cases, explain also (in English or Finnish) the ideas you used in your solution to guarantee that your model has the above progress property.
+In all cases, explain also (in English, Swedish, or Finnish) the ideas you used in your solution to guarantee that your model has the above described progress property.
 (4 p.)